|MP 7.01.92||Cryosurgical Ablation of Miscellaneous Solid Tumors Other Than Liver, Prostate, or Dermatologic Tumors|

-Nguyen et al. (34) evaluated options for salvage of ipsilateral tumor recurrence after previous ablation.
+Nguyen et al(39) evaluated options for salvage of ipsilateral tumor recurrence after previous ablation.
 Recurrence rates at their center were 13 of 175 (7%) after cryoablation and 26 of 104 (25%) after RFA.
 Extensive perinephric scarring was encountered in all salvage operations following cryoablation, and the authors conclude that cryoablation in particular can lead to extensive perinephric fibrosis, which can complicate attempts at salvage.

 The available evidence supports a role for cryoablation for patients with small renal tumors less than 4 cm in size.
-Since longer-term cancer-specific outcomes are unknown, cryoablation of renal tumors should be limited to patients considered to be poor candidates for the standard surgical approach.
+Because longer term cancer-specific outcomes are unknown, cryoablation of renal tumors should be limited to patients considered to be poor candidates for the standard surgical approach.

-Meller et al. (35) report a retrospective analysis of a single center experience of 440 bone tumor cryosurgery procedures performed between 1988 and 2002, two-thirds of them for primary benign-aggressive and low-grade malignant lesions, and one-third for primary high-grade and metastatic bone tumors.
-At median follow-up of 7 years (range 3–18 years), overall recurrence rate was 8%.
-Based on their experience, the authors suggest that the ideal case for cryosurgery is a young adult with involvement of long bone, a benign-aggressive or low-grade malignant bone tumor, a good cavity with greater than 75% thick surrounding walls, none or minimal soft tissue component, and at least +/-1 cm of subchondral bone left near a joint surface after curettage and burr drilling.
+Meller et al(40) report a retrospective analysis of a single center experience of 440 bone tumor cryosurgery procedures performed between 1988 and 2002, two-thirds of them for primary benign-aggressive and low-grade malignant lesions, and one-third for primary high-grade and metastatic bone tumors.
+At median follow-up of 7 years (range, 3-18 years), overall recurrence rate was 8%.
+Based on their experience, the authors suggest that the ideal case for cryosurgery is a young adult with involvement of long bone, a benign-aggressive or low-grade malignant bone tumor, a good cavity with greater than 75% thick surrounding walls, none or minimal soft tissue component, and at least ±1 cm of subchondral bone left near a joint surface after curettage and burr drilling.

 Other articles identified in the literature search related to use of cryoablation in other cancers either involved small numbers of patients or limited follow-up.

 Ongoing and Unpublished Clinical Trials

-A search of online site ClinicalTrials.gov in June 2013 found 1 randomized trial on cryoablation for lung lesions with focal pure ground-glass opacity (NCT01429649).
+A search of online site ClinicalTrials.gov on June 20, 2014 found 1 randomized trial on cryoablation for lung lesions with focal pure ground-glass opacity (NCT01429649).
 This trial is scheduled for completion in December 2014.
 Several ongoing nonrandomized clinical trials addressing cryoablation in breast, bone, lung, pancreatic and renal tumors were identified.